nuxt/components/README.md

 ]
 ```

-Our `components/Header.vue` will overwrites our theme component since the lowest level overwrites.
+Our `components/Header.vue` will overwrite our theme component since the lowest level overwrites.

 ## Directories